khan7337/Guidelines/README.md

 ## In the Wild

   This is a list of organizations that are using this style guide.
-Send us a pull request and we'll add you to the list.

   - **123erfasst**: [123erfasst/javascript](https://github.com/123erfasst/javascript)
   - **3blades**: [3Blades](https://github.com/3blades)